Thomas Gipson

-Thomas Allen Gipson III (born January 11, 1993) is an American professional basketball player for Ironi Ashkelon of the Liga Leumit, the second tier in Israel.
+Thomas Allen Gipson III (born January 11, 1993) is an American professional basketball player who last played for Kouvot of the Korisliiga.
 He played college basketball for the Kansas State Wildcats.

 College career

 His father played basketball for Texas and his younger brother, Trevis, played college football at Tulsa.
 Gipson started 14 games as a sophomore at Kansas State and averaged 7.9 points and 5.0 rebounds per game on the Big 12 regular season co-champion.
 Over the summer he worked on slimming down and adding muscle.
 As a junior, Gipson posted 11.7 points and 6.5 rebounds per game.
 On August 13, 2014, he was arrested for speeding and driving with a revoked license.
 Coming into his senior year, he had shoulder surgery.
 As a senior, he averaged 11.3 points and 5.3 rebounds per game.
 He was a 1,000 point scorer at Kansas State.
 He was named co-winner of the Rolando Blackman Team Most Valuable Player award along with Nino Williams and received the Jack Hartman Top Defensive Player and Bob Boozer Courage awards.